-UNICEF reports that 97 percent of Caribbean and Latin American students (137 million children) have lost nearly 4 times more days of schooling than children in the rest of the world.
+UNICEF reports that 97 percent of Caribbean and Latin American students (137 million children) have lost nearly 4 times the amount of schooling days than children in the rest of the world.
 Learning losses could cost the region up to $1.2 trillion in the lifetime earnings of children who are unable to access formal education.
 With 22 million people in the region who have already slid into poverty due to the pandemic, the stakes are high as ever to reach millions of vulnerable children.

 Since the beginning of the pandemic, Literacy Links have been on at the forefront of education disaster relief in the communities where they live and serve.
 Our agile programs continue to meet children, families, and educators where they are.
 Throughout the pandemic, these programs have helped bridge the gap for children who are stuck at home with limited access and resources.